OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Your basket and your kneading bowl will be favoured.

 ## Deuteronomy 28:6
-You will be blessed when you come in and blessed when you go out.
+You will receive blessings in your comings and goings.

 ## Deuteronomy 28:7
 The Lord will cause your enemies who rise up against you to be defeated before you.
 They will come at you from one direction but flee from you in seven.